DanuserLab/u-probe/README.md

 Please submit any feedback on this package, including bugs and feature requests, via the [Issues](https://github.com/DanuserLab/u-probe/issues) tab that is located at the top of this GitHub repository.
 General instruction on how to create an issue on GitHub can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Version History
+### New in Version 3.4 (Nov.
+8th, 2024):
+- Improved the Bleedthrough Correction Process
+- Bug fixed in Bleedthrough Coefficient Calculation tool

 ### New in Version 3.3 (Oct.
 9th, 2024):
 - Updated Step 12 Ratio Output to export 32-bit TIFs without a scale factor.
 Other improvements enhance user experience and robustness.